ingenthr/ns_server/deps/menelaus/doc/API/index.markdown

 }
 </pre>

-As of now, only one pool per group of systems will be known and it will likely be defaulted to a name.
+Only one pool per group of systems will be known and it will likely be defaulted to a name.
 POSTing back a changed pool will return a 403.

 As can be seen, the "build" number of the implementation is apparent in the